Mishalzeera/my-portfolio/TEXT.md

 Im a musician with an education in the arts, having studied Visual Communication and Photography at Regents College, London.
 Years spent working with digital recording technology gave me an interest in software, which led me to web development.

-Python/Flask/Django, Javascript/GSAP animation library, CSS, Bootstrap, HTML, Photoshop/Affinity
+Python/Flask/Django, Javascript/GSAP animation library, CSS, Bootstrap, HTML, Photoshop/Affinity, photography

 Goat Daisy